PoisotLab/ms_ncbitaxonomy_softwarenote/manuscript.typ

 the pool of potential names in order to achieve orders-of-magnitude speedups when the broad classification of the name to match is known.
 Adhering to these design principles led to a number of choices.
-A comparison of the features of different packages, as infered from their public documentation, is presented in
+A comparison of the features of different packages, as inferred from their public documentation, is presented in
 @comparison[Tab.].

 First, we specifically target programmatic (as opposed to command-line) based